 For most scratch-storage use cases, useemptyDir volumes. emptyDir is the standard Kubernetes mechanism for Node-local scratch space.
 An emptyDir volume is created when a Pod is scheduled onto a Node and is deleted automatically when the Pod is removed.

-On CoreWeave, emptyDir volumes are:
+On CoreWeave, emptyDir volumes have the following characteristics:

 -